peritext/scholar-draft/README.md

 `AssetChoiceComponent` (ReactComponent) -> the component to use for displaying asset choice in editor (example : an input with a list of possible assets insertion)

+`inlineEntities` (ArrayOf({strategy: function, component: ReactComponent})) -> additionnal draft entities to use in the editor - presented as an array of strategy/component pairs

 `editorClass` (string) -> the class name to use

 `editorStyle` (Object) -> a style object